 5. German Glühwein (Mulled Wine)

 What do you think?
 Yay or nay to each of these?
-And have I left any German sweet treats out?
+And have I left any of your favourite German Christmas sweet treats out?
 Let me know in the comments…

 Did you like this?
 Share it now and spread some festive cheer!